-- Setting suitable learning challenges. - Responding to pupils' diverse learning needs. - Overcoming potential barriers to learning and assessment for individuals and groups of pupils. - Preparing pupils for life in a diverse and modern British society and for their place in the wider world.
+- Setting suitable learning challenges. - Responding to pupils' diverse learning needs.

-- Meeting SMSC needs, whilst teaching British Values - Giving all children, including the most vulnerable, the tools to keep themselves safe with respect to indoctrination, intimidation and abuse.
+- Overcoming potential barriers to learning and assessment for individuals and groups of pupils. - Preparing pupils for life in a diverse and modern British society and for their place in the wider world. - Meeting SMSC needs, whilst teaching British Values - Giving all children, including the most vulnerable, the tools to keep themselves safe with respect to indoctrination, intimidation and abuse. - Extending and enriching children's life experiences and so further develop cultural capital

-As a Church of England Primary School we provide a Christian framework for inclusion and accessibility, emphasising the importance of personal belief, regardless of religion, as well as those of no religion, to ensure all are treated with respect.
+As a Church of England Primary School we provide a Christian framework for inclusion and accessibility, emphasising the importance of personal beliefs and values, regardless of religion, as well as those of no religion, to ensure all are treated with respect.
 We consider the Church of England publication "Valuing all God's Children" when reviewing this policy annually.